astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 > **Note:** Airflow v1.10.2's new sensor [`mode=reschedule`](https://github.com/apache/airflow/blob/1.10.2/airflow/sensors/base_sensor_operator.py#L46-L56) feature addresses this issue.
 If you have more sensors than worker slots, the sensor will now get thrown into a new `up_for_reschedule` state, thus unblocking a worker slot.
 >
-> If you're running Airflow 2.0+, [Smart Sensors](https://airflow.apache.org/docs/apache-airflow/2.0.1/smart-sensor.html?highlight=smart%20sensors).
+> If you're running Airflow 2.0+, consider enabling [Smart Sensors](https://airflow.apache.org/docs/apache-airflow/2.0.1/smart-sensor.html?highlight=smart%20sensors).
+They significantly improve sensor functionality and are built to optimize resources and reduce cost.

-## 5. Tasks are executing, but they're getting bottlenecked.
+## 5. Tasks are executing slowly.

 If your tasks are stuck in a bottleneck, we'd recommend taking a closer look at: